Ipotrick/Daxa/wiki/Tutorial.md

 To access any of Daxa's functionality in shaders, one must include the daxa.inl.
 This header is used for shaders and shared files (those will be discussed later).

-In daxa all resource access in shader is bindless.
+In Daxa all resource access in shader is bindless.
 To read a buffer, one must enable buffer pointers for their type with DAXA_ENABLE_BUFFER_PTR, then pass the buffer device address in a push constant, to then access it with the deref operator in the shader.
 In this particular case, we also use the [] operator to perform pointer arithmetic, adding the vertex offset onto the base pointer. `BufferPtr`s act like normal pointers in that case, the syntax is just a bit different.

 Now we go over the shared file.